 - If you don't find an alternative place before your Adjustment period ends, you will remain accepted at your original university or college.

 There are no separate Adjustment Vacancy lists.
 Courses at Queen's which have declared Clearing Vacancies will also consider applicants applying through Adjustment.
 To apply for Adjustment Vacancies at Queen's follow the instructions on the Clearing and Adjustment Vacancies webpage.
-See our Clearing and Adjustment Vacancies.
+See our Clearing Vacancies.